deco3500-2017/Genius/Standups/Standup2.md

 Name | Things that need to be done before next standup
 ------------ | -------------
-Reginald | Content from cell 2
-Bhawna | work in progress on poster and website.
+Reginald | Research how elder use app to listen music Bhawna | work in progress on poster and website.
 Record results from second prototype tests.
 Ariel | Content from cell 2
 Lu | Content in the second column